This piece was jointly written with a working group on inflation of Groups against Capital and Nation.

 Promises to pay replace and not just displace payment in money.

-Now, say, Charley also needs to pay Alice, i.e. we have a circle: Alice needs to pay Bob, Bob needs to pay Charley, Charley needs to pay Alice.
+Next, debts are settled with debts.
+Say, Charley also needs to pay Alice, i.e. we have a circle: Alice needs to pay Bob, Bob needs to pay Charley, Charley needs to pay Alice.
 Then Charley can just use the promissory note from Alice to cancel out the payments, along the lines of “you owe me £5, I owe you £10, so I will pay you £5 and the matter is settled”.
 Of course, such a neat cycle is unlikely but in clearing houses a large number of such notes can be and were looked at together to cancel out debts where possible and to settle the difference.20

 Here, promises to pay replace and do not simply anticipate or displace actual payments in money.
 The ability to pay, effective demand, is created without ever involving money.
 Promissory notes circulate in one direction but no money (to settle the debt) circulates back (later).
 This means that promises of payment create ability to pay separate from actual money, an ability that might not otherwise exist.